openfde/openfde-doc/docs/developer/quick-start.md

 git config --global user.name openfde && git config --global user.email openfde@openfde.com
 ```

-- Install the `repo` in the current directory
+- Download the manifests repository

 ```
 repo init -u https://gitee.com/openfde/manifests -b 1.0.6 --git-lfs
 ```

+This step will initialize the Android source code tree directory structure according to the FDE manifests repository.
 The `-u` flag specifies the URL from which to retrieve the manifest repository, and the `-b` flag specifies the code version.
 The current OpenFDE code version is 1.0.6.

 When executing this command `repo init`, it is possible to encounter ```Testing colorized output (for 'repo diff', 'repo status'): black red green yellow blue  magenta cyan  white bold  dim ul reverse Enable color display in this user account (y/N)? ```.
 At this point, simply input 'y' to proceed with the execution.